dstw/dstw.github.io-archive/_posts/2018-03-20-gsoc-with-gnu-wget2-part-iii.markdown

 ---
 layout: post
 title: "GSoC with GNU Wget2 - Part III"
-date: 2018-03-18 21:21:00 +0700
+date: 2018-03-20 05:21:00 +0700
 comments: true
 categories: open_source programming collaboration gsoc
 ---

 This is the last part of my GSoC 2017 journal trilogy.
-In this period, my patches was reviewed.
+In this period, my patches of this project must be sent so they can be reviewed.
 In order to pass this final evaluations, I must submitted my work and try to merge it to upstream codebase.
 As my previous period, I face with some obstacles but mentors help me a lot to get rid of it so the project goals was achieved.

 ### 9th Week